JuliaGeo/CFTime.jl/docs/src/index.md

 For example `T2` would be `Val((1970,1,1))` if the time origin is the 1st January 1970).

 By using value types as type parametes, the time origin, time resolution... are known to the compiler.
-For example computing the difference between between two date time expressed in as the same time origin and units as a single substraction:
+For example, computing the difference between between two date time expressed in as the same time origin and units as a single substraction:

 ```julia
 using BenchmarkTools